Angleito/qwensuicoder/README.md

 ## Features

-- **Qwen2.5-Coder Models**: Uses the latest state-of-the-art Qwen2.5-Coder models (0.5B to 32B parameters)
+- **Optimized for Qwen2.5-1.5B-Instruct**: Focuses on the efficient 1.5B parameter model that balances performance and resource requirements
 - **Pure PyTorch Implementation**: No dependencies on Hugging Face
 - **SLoRA Fine-tuning**: Efficient parameter-efficient fine-tuning with Sparse Low-Rank Adaptation
-- **Hardware-aware Benchmarking**: Automatically finds optimal model size and settings for your hardware
+- **Hardware-aware Benchmarking**: Automatically optimizes training for resource-constrained environments
 - **Unified Management**: Single interface for benchmarking, training, and inference
-- **Ollama Integration**: Automatically configures the best model in Ollama for easy deployment
+- **Ollama Integration**: Automatically configures the model in Ollama for easy deployment

 ## Project Structure